Divine miraclesprophets of godquran

 4. Prophet Jonah in the Belly of the Whale

-- Quranic Account: Jonah boarded a ship, and during a storm, he was cast overboard and swallowed by a huge fish (often translated as a whale).
-“And indeed, Jonah was among the messengers.
-[Mention] when he fled to the loaded ship.
-And he drew lots and was among the losers.
-Then the fish swallowed him while he was blameworthy.”
-(Quran 37:139-142).
-In the utter darkness of the whale’s belly, Jonah called out to Allah: “And [mention] Dhun-Nun, when he went off in anger and thought that We would not decree [anything] upon him.
-But he called out within the darknesses, ‘There is no deity except You; exalted are You.
-Indeed, I have been of the wrongdoers.'”
-(Quran 21:87).
-His prayer was answered by Allah, and the fish then brought him back to land.
+Quranic Account: Jonah boarded a ship, and during a storm, he was cast overboard and swallowed by a huge fish (often translated as a whale).
+“And indeed, Jonah was among the messengers…” (Quran 37:139-142).
+In the utter darkness of the whale’s belly, Jonah called out to Allah (Quran 21:87).
+His prayer was answered, and he was returned safely to land.

 Later Prophets: Miracles of Mercy and Truth